How To Draw Velocity Time Graph From Position Time Graph In 2 Minutes – Learn The Secret Physicists Use!

 Ever tried to pull a velocity‑time graph out of a position‑time plot and felt like you were decoding a secret map?

-Also, you watch the curve rise, dip, flatten, and wonder—what does that say about speed?
+Plus, you watch the curve rise, dip, flatten, and wonder—what does that say about speed?
 The short answer: you just need to flip the math on its side and read the slope.

 What Is a Velocity‑Time Graph from a Position‑Time Graph

 In practice, you’re not inventing a new graph; you’re just translating the slope of the first one into a second picture.
-If the position curve is steep, the object is zooming along—so the velocity bar shoots up.
+Plus, if the position curve is steep, the object is zooming along—so the velocity bar shoots up.
 If the line flattens, the object is pausing, and the velocity line hits zero.

 The Core Idea: Slope = Velocity